How an agile Supply Chain drives a sustainable competitive advantage

 Zara’s Supply Chain Approach

-- Proximity of Supply: Suppliers are all close to Zara factories and collaborate tighly, so Zara can order on an everyday-need basis.
+- Deep Collaboration: Suppliers are all close to Zara factories and collaborate tightly, so Zara can order on an everyday-need basis.

 - Production Feedback: Everyday, store managers give customer feedback to the market specialists, who then pass the information along to production & design teams.
 This rapid feedback loop enables a quick and agile response to the market.